Hyddwn/HyddwnServer/system/web/wiki/pages/beginner-quests-uladh.md

 ### Additional Information

 When the player agrees to look after Deian's sheep, they will be teleported to an enclosed area.
+For
+<span data-feature="!ShortSheepProtection">five</span>
+<span data-feature="ShortSheepProtection">three</span>
-For five minutes, the player must protect the sheep from a pack of Gray Wolves.
+minutes, the player must protect the sheep from a pack of Gray Wolves.
 The mission will fail if the player dies and teleports back to town or the number of sheep falls below 5.